 “It is inconceivable to think that anyone allowed these innocent animals to suffer like this,” noted Moriarty.
 “We have to make it clear to unscrupulous breeders who sacrifice animals on the altar of profit that this type of neglect and cruelty is not acceptable to British Columbians.”

 The BC SPCA is preparing its report to Crown counsel and is recommending charges under the Criminal Code of Canada in the case.

 Moriarty says that the BC SPCA was alerted to the situation by a member of the public.

 “A key step in shutting down puppy mills is for those who are purchasing animals to be educated and aware of the signs of unscrupulous operations,” she says.
 “The BC SPCA has a number of web and print resources that outline the difference between legitimate breeders and puppy mills.
-We urge people to arm themselves with knowledge and to immediately call our animal cruelty hotline (1-855-622-7722) to report any suspicious situations where animals may be in distress.”
+We urge people to arm themselves with knowledge and to immediately call our Animal Helpline (1-855-622-7722) to report any suspicious situations where animals may be in distress.”

 The dogs and puppies are currently on a protective hold in BC SPCA custody as the investigation continues and will continue to receive necessary veterinary care and treatment but are not currently available for adoption, and the Vancouver shelter is closed until further notice.